EmeryCSI/CSI-244S24-GA7-User-Authentication-API/README.md

 - We import the necessary packages and configure the environment variables.
 - We connect to the MongoDB database using Mongoose.
-- We set up middleware to parse JSON requests.
+- We set up middleware to parse JSON requests and handle CORS.
 - We define the route middleware to handle requests to `/api/user`.

 ### Step 4: Creating the User Model